weBidji/admin-dashboard/README.md

 # admin-dashboard
-Assignment for The Odin Project
+Another assignment for The Odin Project's intermediate HTML and CSS course.